 Is Climate Havoc Inevitable?

-At the LAD Climate Fund, we support research, governance, and advocacy for sunlight reflection methods (also known as solar radiation modification, or SRM)—interventions that could alleviate suffering from rising temperatures and potentially catastrophic tipping points—as part of a four-pillar climate strategy that also includes emissions mitigation, adaptation, and carbon dioxide removal (CDR).
+At the LAD Climate Fund, we focus on advancing research, governance, and advocacy for sunlight reflection methods (also called solar radiation modification, or SRM).
+These interventions aim to reduce the impacts of rising temperatures and catastrophic climate tipping points, complementing a four-pillar climate strategy that includes emissions mitigation, adaptation, and carbon dioxide removal.

 We focus our funding on a technique known as Stratospheric Aerosol Injection (SAI).
 SAI would mimic the climate effects of major volcanic eruptions by blocking a small percentage of incoming sunlight, thereby lowering global temperatures